amoffat/GetLostDocs/docs/about.md

 # ℹ️ What is Get Lost?

 Get Lost is an engine, a platform, and a web game.
 The goal is to make it easy for creators to tell stories within a larger game experience.
 Creators make self-contained levels and then publish those levels into the Get Lost Universe (1).
-Players can then play those levels on their journey through [the game.](what-is-it.md#the-game)
+Players can then play those levels on their journey through [the game.](#the-game)
 { .annotate }

 1. The Get Lost Universe is the total collection of all levels in Get Lost.
 Levels in the Universe are connected so that an exit of one level attaches to the entry of another level.
+[Learn more](reference/universe.md)

 ## ✨ The vision